-If the user is authorized, there is also the country selector that allows user to switch to the other country report for the same obligation and deadline.
+If the user is authorized there is also the country selector that allows user to switch to the other country report for the same obligation and deadline.

+European Commission Rep ortENER Мас ciej1 Welc 🚺 🛤

+REPORTS ≓ ≪ ≊

-European Commission Rep ortENER Maciejt wole 🚺 💷 REPORTS = : •: 🖬 REPORT DETAILS Poland 🚃 NECPR Annex VI Internal Energy Mar ket Comments ^ Internal Energy Market Regulation Type Deadline Workflow Status MPL.
+REPORT DETAILS Poland 🚃

+NECPR Annex VI Internal Energy Mar iket Comments ^

+Internal Energy Market

+Regulation IMPL.
 REG.
+2022/2299 ANNEX VI

+Туре Energy & Climate Progress

+Deadline 22/01/2023

+Workflow NECPR_A06_STD

+Status In progress 😑

-2022/229 ANNEX VI Energy & Climate Progress 22/01/2023 NECPR_ADe_STD In progress Actions Report Data ~ Comment for transition actions Internal Comment FREEZE
+Actions Report Data ~

+Comment for transition actions h

+FREEZE

-- 2.1.2.
-Report data collection with web forms - 2.1.2.1.Report data section composition
+- 2.6.2.
+Report data collection with web forms - 2.6.2.1.Report data section composition

-The report data section can be composed of one or more reports.
-Each report includes sections that aggregate one or more web forms.
+The report data section can be composed with one or more reports.
+Each report include sections that aggregate one or more web forms.